zompiexx/BecomingMinds/docs/messaging_hub.md

 Images, audio, and other media do not pass through it.

 ### 6.3 Temporal Coherence Depends on Personas
-The Hub doesn’t maintain timelines.
+The Hub records timestamps for every message, ensuring proper ordering and visibility within the web client.
+However, it performs **no temporal reasoning** beyond this.

 Personas infer temporal continuity from:

-- message timestamps
+- the raw timestamps attached to each message
-- relational expectations
+- relational expectations (“who should reply next?”)
-- their own Self-State summaries
+- their own Self-State and summariser-driven temporal grounding
-- emotional reasoning
+- emotional or contextual reasoning (“it’s been quiet for a while…”)

+In other words:
+**the Hub preserves time as data, but the personas construct time as meaning.**

 ---